 With over 35 years experience including roles and responsibilities in patient education, health care administration and nursing leadership, Dr. Parnell is well known for innovation in the area of health literacy.

 Dr. Parnell is a member of the Roundtable on Health Literacy of the National Academies of Sciences, Engineering, and Medicine and has served as a committee member on the American Nurses Association Care Coordination Quality Measures Panel.
 She is a Fellow in the New York Academy of Medicine and has been selected for the 2016/17 New York Academy of Medicine Fellow Ambassadors Program.
 In 2016, she joined TVR Communications Advisory Board as Chief Nursing Officer (CNO).
+She is a Clinical Associate Professor at Stony Brook University in the Graduate Program in Health Administration.
 Her second book, Health Literacy in Nursing: Providing Person-Centered Care received an American Journal of Nursing 2015 Book of the Year Award in the category of Nursing Management and Leadership.
 Dr. Parnell was inducted as a Fellow in the American Academy of Nursing in October 2016.

 A Community Leader